harvester/harvester/enhancements/20220525-system-logging.md

 #### Logging is Enabled by Default
 Due to limitations with enabling and disabling `ManagedCharts` the logging feature will be enabled by default, and cannot be disabled later by the user.

+#### Log Storage PVC
+Logging is not backed by a PVC, users need to configure a log receiver (see instructions above) in order to view and store logs.

 ### User Experience In Detail